honeybadger-io/honeybadger-elixir/README.md

 ```

 We also need to set the name of the environment for each environment.
 This
 ensures that we can accurately report the environment that an error occurs in.
 You can add something like the following to each of your `#{env}.exs` files:

 ```elixir
 config :honeybadger,
   environment_name: :dev
 ```

+If `environment_name` is not set we will fall back to the `MIX_ENV` environment
+variable.
+If neither `MIX_ENV` or the `environment_name` config are set then
+you will get an exception informing you to set one of them.
+It is preferred
+that you set `environment_name` in your `config.exs` files for each
+environment.
+This ensures that we can give you accurate environment information
+even during compile time.
+Explicitly setting the `environment_name` config
+takes higher precedence over the `MIX_ENV` environment variable.

 ### 3. Enable error reporting